Skip to content

 Deionization is a process that uses ion exchange resins to remove dissolved minerals and other charged particles from water.
 This process involves passing water through a column filled with ion exchange resins, which attract and bind to positively or negatively charged ions in the water.
 The result is water that is highly purified and free of dissolved salts and other minerals.

 When preparing water for a marine aquarium, both RO and DI are typically used together in a two-stage filtration process.
 The first stage involves the use of an RO unit to remove large impurities, while the second stage uses a DI unit to remove any remaining dissolved minerals and other contaminants.
-The resulting water is typically very pure and ideal for use in a marine aquarium.
+The resulting water is typically very pure and ideal for use in making artificial seawater for a marine aquarium.

 Marine aquarium protein skimmers, also known as foam fractionators, are devices used to remove organic waste from the water in a marine aquarium.
 They work by creating a column of water through which aquarium water is passed, causing organic molecules and other waste to stick to the surface of rising air bubbles.
 The bubbles then rise to the top of the column and are collected in a collection cup, where the waste is removed from the aquarium.